- April is a month to watch lakes and reservoirs on a

 - Most years nesting Cliff Swallows return to Brighton

 Dam by mid-April.
-A significant colony also exists at
+A colony also exists near

 Sykesville under the MD 32 bridge over the Patapsco